newaetech/chipwhisperer-target-cw308t/CW308T_ATSAM4L/README.md

 ### **Adjusting Hardware AES**

-Inside the file *hwaes.c* you will find the AES hardware initilization.
+Inside the file *hwaes.c* you will find the AES hardware initialization.
 This is given in the following code sample:

 ``` c